AmberC0209/PaddleX/docs/module_usage/tutorials/time_series_modules/time_series_classification.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/modules/time_classification/01.png">

-**Note**: Only data that has passed validation can be used for training and evaluation.
+<b>Note</b>: Only data that has passed validation can be used for training and evaluation.
 </details>

 #### 4.1.3 Dataset Format Conversion/Dataset Splitting (Optional)
-After completing data validation, you can convert the dataset format and re-split the training/validation ratio by **modifying the configuration file** or **appending hyperparameters**.
+After completing data validation, you can convert the dataset format and re-split the training/validation ratio by <b>modifying the configuration file</b> or <b>appending hyperparameters</b>.

 <details>
   <summary>👉 <b>Details on Format Conversion/Dataset Splitting (Click to Expand)</b></summary>

-**(1) Dataset Format Conversion**
+<b>(1) Dataset Format Conversion</b>

 Time-series classification supports converting `xlsx` and `xls` format datasets to `csv` format.